HelpBot Assistant

 </html>

-Place the following Bullet Chart code in the index.js.
+Place the following Bullet Chart initialization code in index.js.

 var bulletChart = new ej.charts.BulletChart();